ChizuBaga/TryEat/README.md

 # TryEat -- "吃看看"

 > [!NOTE]
-> A mobile application project during the UMPSA Hackathon 2025. *(TryIt - TryEat, get it? hahaha...yea nvm)*
+> A mobile application prototype during the UMPSA Hackathon 2025. *(TryIt - TryEat, get it?
+Its funny i know)*
->
-> *Code is a mess despite the attempt to follow MVC architecture, and few modules are shamlessly vibe-coded*🤡

 <br>